vibaotram/baseDmux/README.md

  folders in the input fast5 directory.

 Importantly, the `Barcode by genome` file does not only enable to group reads, it is necessary to provide such a file for the porechop and filtlong rules to be executed.

-Although it is possible to only basecall and possibly demultiplex reads, s Basecalling only